 The settlement includes cash payments of $6.05 billion and $525 million.
 The larger amount would be reduced if some plaintiffs don’t agree to participate.
 The accord also provides for a 10-basis-point reduction in interchange fees for eight months, valued at about $1.2 billion if all merchants in the proposed class approve, according to plaintiffs’ law firms including Robins Kaplan Miller & Ciresi LLP.

-Wal-Mart Stores Inc. (WMT), the world’s largest retailer, and Minneapolis-based Target Corp.
-(TGT), the second-biggest U.S. discount chain, criticized the settlement last month.
+Wal-Mart Stores Inc. (WMT:US), the world’s largest retailer, and Minneapolis-based Target Corp.
+(TGT:US), the second-biggest U.S. discount chain, criticized the settlement last month.
 Wal-Mart urged all merchants to reject it.

 “The proposed settlement would require merchants to broadly waive their rights to take action against the credit- card networks for detrimental conduct or acts,” Bentonville, Arkansas-based Wal-Mart said in a July 24 statement.